What is Swing Trading ?

 To illustrate the effectiveness of swing trading strategies, let's look at some real-life examples of successful swing traders and their strategies:

-Livermore was one of the most successful swing traders in history.
-He used a combination of technical analysis and market psychology to identify trends and make profitable trades.
-His strategy involved buying stocks that were in an uptrend and short-selling stocks that were in a downtrend.
+Jesse Livermore was one of the most successful swing traders in history.
+He used technical analysis and market psychology to spot trends and make profitable trades.
+His strategy was to buy stocks in an uptrend and short sell stocks in a downtrend.

 Jesse Livermore